motyapa/Github/Independent Projects/readme.txt

 so my next step is to try it with a Neural Network.

 ExoPlanetsWithNN - Same Dataset as above, implemented with a Neural Network with 1 hidden layer,
 w/ L2 Regularization.
-Accuracy seems to average around ~85%.
-Best run had an accuracy of 98.8%!
+Best run had an accuracy of 99.1%!